-According to recent research, 42% of employees globally have experienced a decline in mental health as a result of the pandemic crisis.
+According to research, 42% of employees globally experienced a decline in mental health as a result of the pandemic crisis.
 Financial concerns, bereavements, homeschooling, furlough, long-covid symptoms, isolation, intense and sometimes misinformed media coverage, social exclusion, and burnout are just a handful of the trials we’ve faced in one way or another.
-Now, many are left with the ongoing psychological and physical effects which will only present new challenges as we begin our return to work.

-Experts are suggesting that the mental effects of the last 14 months will last far longer than the physical.
-The challenge for employers is to proactively bring wellbeing to the top of their agenda, understanding that what one person needs is likely to be very different to the next.
+The challenge for employers has been to proactively bring wellbeing to the top of their agenda, understanding that what one person needs is likely to be very different to the next.
 Sometimes poor mental health is an existing issue that’s managed by the individual but can be exacerbated by being at work.
 For others, declining wellbeing is a direct result of work pressures or workplace.
 A high-effort low-reward culture, job insecurity, low decision-making latitude, an unsuitable environment, or incivility can all lead to mental distress.

 For organisations, the poor mental health of its employees can lead to low productivity, high absenteeism and low levels of employee commitment.
 It affects the whole organisation and that’s why all individuals, but especially business leaders, should be concerned.

-Coming out of the pandemic, employers can safely assume that the majority of people have struggled at home, are struggling now, or will struggle with returning to the office to some extent.
+Coming out of the pandemic, employers can safely assume that the majority of people have struggled at home, are struggling now, or have struggled with returning to the office to some extent.
 Although they might not always be able to solve the problems that individuals have, they can always identify them and, from there, support becomes easier.

 So how do you build good mental health into your company’s strategy?
 Here are ten steps you can take towards a happier, healthier workforce.